dnbasta/ynab-api-import/README.md

 ```
 ### Testing your `memo_regex`
 You can test your `memo_regex` with a call to `test_memo_regex()`.
 The function will fetch transactions from your
-bank account, apply the regex and output the old and new memo strings in a dict for inspection
+bank account, apply the regex and output the old and new memo strings in a dictionary for inspection.
 ```py
 ynab_api_import.test_memo_regex(memo_regex=r'<memo_regex')
 ```